+No!
 Legally, you never need an I.D. to use your credit card!
+Seriously?

 A merchant is not allowed to require your I.D. for a credit card transaction.
 Your signature is all that is needed.
 Whether you’re buying Starbucks or a shopping spree on Rodeo Drive – you literally don’t have to prove you’re the person who owns the card!
 That’s the policy set forth by Visa, MasterCard, American Express and Discover in their merchant bylaws and agreements, believe it or not.

 “Although Visa Rules do not preclude merchants from asking for cardholder ID, merchants cannot make an ID a condition of acceptance.
 Therefore, merchants cannot refuse to complete a purchase transaction because a cardholder refuses to provide ID.
 Visa believes merchants should not ask for ID as part of their regular card acceptance procedures.”

-…and if you think I’m lying, you can view the official document here:
+…and if you think I’m making this stuff up you can view the official policy pdf from their website here:

 Not only can a store not require a drivers license or other I.D., but Visa actually discourages them for asking for it!
 MasterCard also has an equivalent policy, which can be found here if you still don’t believe me:

 American Express and Discover both have similar policies, and not only prohibit I.D. from being required, but also strongly discourage it.